vasilis-stylianou/vasilis-stylianou.github.io/_posts/2019-09-20-ML_Kaggle_Part1.md

 In this post I discuss steps 1-3.

+Note:
-Note: By the completion of this project the code was distributed among a number of python scripts and jupyter notebooks.
+- By the completion of this project the code was distributed among a number of python scripts and jupyter notebooks.
 In this post I have concatenated everything together but for the sake of brevity I left out some of the utility scripts, and I refer the reader to my github repository for more details.
+- This work was done in collaboration with Panayiotis Petousis and was submitted under the team name: Codenames.

 # Step 1: Data Cleaning